Safeguard your flat

 For maximum security:

-If it does not close properly and you rent your flat, report it to your management agent or landlord so it can be repaired quickly.
+If it does not close properly, report the issue to your management agent or landlord so the door can be repaired quickly.

 Lock any ground-floor windows